Leave a Legacy Gift

 Don’t know where to start?
 Join us at a free, quarterly Estate Planning Safari.

 Use your will power.
 Without a valid will, state laws can determine how your assets are distributed.
 You can best ensure that your intentions or wishes are followed by creating a valid and enforceable will.
 By naming the Sacramento Zoological Society in your will, you leave a legacy for the future.
-You may leave the Sacramento Zoological Society a percentage of your estate, a specific dollar amount, or specific property such as stocks, bonds or real estate.
+You may leave the Sacramento Zool a percentage of your estate, a specific dollar amount, or specific property such as stocks, bonds or real estate.

 Naming the Sacramento Zoological Society as beneficiary and owner of a new or existing life insurance policy may provide a charitable income tax deduction.